Deltares/dfm_tools/README.md

 - why does cartopy has to come from conda-forge?
 - add variable units to plots in test bench
 - readme korter maken (developer info naar aparte file?)
-- update/delete cookiecutter text files (HISTORY is not up to date, remove?)
+- update/delete cookiecutter text files (HISTORY is not up to date, remove including links in other files?)
 - add documentation in comments of functions
 - create overview of scripts and functions, including future location of missing features
 - put testdata on deltares shared location?